bigladder/lattice/README.md

 Installing the Toolkit
 --------------------

 To install and use the Lattice project, you must have a supported version of Python.
-We also use the [poetry](https://python-poetry.org/) tool to manage Lattice's dependencies.
-Follow the [instructions](https://python-poetry.org/docs/#installation) to install poetry on your specific platform.

-To initialize dependencies in your poetry virtual environment, simply type

-`poetry install`
+To install, simply use

+`pip install .`

 from the main Lattice directory.
-To test the schema-building process, type
+To test the schema-building process, you may add

+`poetry run pip install doit` and
 `poetry run doit`.

 Example Usage
 -------------